-- 12.1.1 Support the mix and diversity of land uses in a compact, active transportation supportive development form to shorten distances between homes, workplaces, and amenities to meet resident's needs for daily living, throughout the year, and throughout an entire lifetime. - 12.1.2 Realize an efficient urban community structure by achieving targets of a minimum of 50 people per gross hectare. - 12.1.3 Locate the highest intensity of development and greatest mix of uses along the Highway 401 corridor and in the Neighbourhood Centre to foster access to commercial amenities and transit.
+- 12.1.1.
+Support the mix and diversity of land uses in a compact, active transportation supportive development form to shorten distances between homes, workplaces, and amenities to meet resident's needs for daily living, throughout the year, and throughout an entire lifetime. - 12.1.2.
+Realize an efficient urban community structure by achieving a minimum target of 50 people per gross hectare. - 12.1.3.
+Locate the highest intensity of development along the Highway 401 corridor and greatest mix of uses in the Neighbourhood Centre to foster access to commercial amenities and transit.